dyninst/dyninst/docs/common/public/SymReader.h.rst

 .. cpp:namespace:: Dyninst

+Any class derived from :cpp:class:`SymReader` can use a ``Symbol_t`` to represent a symbol handle.
+Some symbol readers may not want to store the objects behind a ``void*`` on the heap, so it is big enough to act as a full symbol handle.
+Or a SymReader could just choose fill in one of the void pointers as a handle to a heap object, if it's comfortable doing so.

 .. cpp:class:: Symbol_t

-    Symbol_t is an anonymous struct that any SymReader can use for a symbol handle.
-Some symbol readers may not want to store the objects behind a ``void*`` on the heap, so we're making Symbol_t big enough that it could act as a full symbol handle.
-Or a SymReader could just choose fill in one of the void pointers as a handle to a heap object, if it's comfortable doing so.
+  **A generic symbol handle**

   .. cpp:member:: void *v1
   .. cpp:member:: void *v2